MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 - Name
 - Birthdate

-For an example of the call, see [PatientResource.saz](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/DSTUsaz/PatientResource.saz?raw=true).
+For an example of the call, see [PatientResource.saz] .

 ### Observation